cassianobecker/dnn/README.md

 ### Getting started

-##### HCP Data
+#### Downloading & processing HCP Data

-1. To download & process the data, at the root folder of the project,
-    * list the subjects to download and process in `dataset/hcp/dti/scripts/conf/subjects.txt`, and
+* List the subjects to download and process in `dataset/hcp/dti/scripts/conf/subjects.txt`.
+* Go the root folder of the project.
-     * run `python schedule (local/debug/cbica_cpu) dataset/hcp/dti/scripts/conf/args.ini`.
+* Run `python schedule (local/debug/cbica_cpu) dataset/hcp/dti/scripts/conf/args.ini`.
-         * The downloaded and post-processed files will be stored in '~/.dnn/datasets/hcp', accessible from your home folder.
+	* The downloaded and post-processed files will be stored in `~/.dnn/datasets/hcp`, accessible from your home folder.

-2. To train and test a Diffusion-CNN on the data, at the root folder of the project,
+#### Training a Diffusion-CNN
-    * select the arg.ini file describing your experiment, and
+* Select the `arg.ini` file describing your experiment.
+* Go to the root folder of the project.
-    * run `python schedule (local/debug/cbica_cpu/cbica_gpu) experiments/hcp/conf/args.ini`.
+* Run `python schedule (local/debug/cbica_cpu/cbica_gpu) experiments/hcp/conf/args.ini`.
 	* The list of subjects for training and testing is located in  `experiments/hcp/conf/(test|train)_subjects.txt`.
     	* The results of you experiments will be stored in '~/.dnn/results' under a folder named according to the data and time when you then experiment was run.